darthur2/darthur2.github.io/_posts/2021-04-16-newbery-sentiment.md

     ## [1] "The book was okay.
 I didn't really like it though.
 It was too long and the characters weren't very interesting"

-We can read this and have a pretty good idea whether the sentiment is negative or positive, but how would a computer do it?
+When we read this, we have a pretty good idea whether the sentiment is negative or positive, but how would a computer do it?
 The first step would be to assign words a polarity.
 The polarity of a word is a numeric value that represents where that word falls on a scale of “very